tushargayan2324/Ising_model/README.md

 # Ising_model
-Ising model solved in python for 1d and 2d.
+Ising model solved in Julia for 1d and 2d.